Thewbi/armos/doc/Environment/README.md

 to fix a name and version of a specific development state, so that should bugs occur later, you can go to that specific point in development and fix the bug.
 This is what is called tagging software.

-The tag latest will always be your set to your latest release or latest development image.
+The tag _latest_ will always be set to your latest release or latest development image.
 This allows people to easily retrieve the current version you are working on by convention.

 Here the latest tag is set and the name os is used.